Katy has 15 years of experience in the culinary arts, that all began with helping her Mama in the kitchen. In fact, she still does!

 Set Up the Water Bath

 You need a sous vide precision cooker (like the one above) and a container full of water.
 Turn on the cooker to the right temperature for the food you want to cook.
-Search sous vide recipes to find out the temperature and cook time for your dish.
+Search sous vide recipes to find out the temperature and cooking time for your dish.

 Prepare the Meat or Vegetables